Eptesicus anatolicus

-The Anatolian serotine bat (Eptesicus anatolicus) is a species of bat found in the Middle-East, Cyprus and Rhodes Island, Greece.
+The Anatolian serotine bat (Eptesicus anatolicus) is a species of bat found in West Asia.

 Taxonomy

 Eptesicus anatolicus was described in 1971 by Felten.
 However, a statement few years later from Harrison, who considered the specimens he examined as a sub-species of Eptesicus bottae, was accepted as taxonomical reference for more than three decades.
 In 2006, Benda et al. suggested that Eptesicus anatolicus should regain a species status following clear morphological evidence.

 Range and habitat

 This bat is known to forage in open areas, around streetlamps and in the semi-open area along cliffs and vegetation.

 This species is recorded in Turkey, Syria, Greece (Rhodes Island), Cyprus and Iran.

 This species is listed in the Berne Convention and is specifically targeted by the UNEP-EUROBATS convention.